RachelMuston/sustainable-digital-policy/EN/mobile-phones.md

 Is your organization using phones for something like security authentication that could better (and more securely) be done by a device with a smaller environmental impact (such as a USB-C key)?
 Are there specific roles that require phones such as employees who are on-call?

-Look at whether secure access to work email, calendar and Teams via personal devices is possible.

 Are your employees using their mobile phones to hotspot?
 Consider if it would be possible to redirect funds from mobile phones to improved wifi within your organization's buildings.
 If your organization uses tablet devices, consider whether a SIM card could be added to the tablet to eliminate the need for a phone to hotspot.

+Look at whether secure access to work email, calendar and Teams via personal devices is possible to reduce the need for a mobile phone when employees are away from their primary work device.

 Employees who don't use or need their phone may not want to voluntarily retun their work phone due to concerns that they might need it in the future.
 Combat this concern by ensuring that the process to get a new phone is quick and easy if an employee's role changes.